Email Profiles: Context-Specific Responses

 Context: Reference documents Tools: Knowledge enabled

-Profile Consistency for Teams
+Profile consistency for teams

 For teams, profiles enable: